Soupstraw/cardano-node/README.rst

 * ``--config`` - Specify the filepath to the config ``.yaml`` file.
 This file is responsible for all the other node's required settings.
 See examples in ``configuration`` (e.g. `config-0.yaml <configuration/defaults/simpleview/config-0.yaml>`_).

 * ``--validate-db`` - Flag to revalidate all on-disk database files

+* ``--in-memory-ledger-db-backend`` - Optionally use the in-memory backend of the UTxO HD feature: store the complete ledger state in memory.
+Incompatible with ``--lmdb-ledger-db-backend``.

+* ``--lmdb-ledger-db-backend`` - Optionally use the LMDB backend of the UTxO HD feature: store parts of the ledger state on disk.
+Incompatible with ``--in-memory-ledger-db-backend``.
+The node uses the LMDB backend by default if no ``--*-db-backend`` flags are set.

+  * ``--lmdb-mapsize`` - Optionally set the mapsize (maximum database size) for the LMDB backend.
+By default, the mapsize (maximum database size) of the backend is set to 16 Gigabytes.
+Warning: if the database size exceeds the given mapsize, the node will abort.
+Therefore, the mapsize should be set to a value high enough to guarantee that the maximum database size will not be reached during the expected node uptime.

 Configuration ``.yaml`` files
 =============================